-The only woman on this list, Abigail Johnson (59) is CEO of Fidelity Investments, a premier financial services corporation in the U.S. Her private fortune amounts to around $20 billion, after dipping to $10 billion in April of last year and recovering to $15 billion by early 2021.
+The only woman on this list, Abigail Johnson (60) is CEO of Fidelity Investments, a premier financial services corporation in the U.S. Her private fortune amounts to around $23 billion, growing quickly from $10 billion in 2020 and $15 billion in early 2021.

 Johnson has been Fidelity’s CEO since 2014, when she took over from her father.
 The company was founded in 1946 by Edward Johnson II, her grandfather.

 Abigail Johnson became involved in the family business early on.
 She worked at the company throughout college and became a full-time analyst after receiving her MBA from Harvard.
 Under her leadership, Fidelity has notably embraced cryptocurrencies.

 #13 – Steven Cohen (Point72)

 Today, Steve Cohen (65) is CEO of the hedge fund Point72 Asset Management.
 A large share of the estimated $16 billion the company manages is his own.

 Cohen is better known for his leading role in SAC Capital Advisors, formerly a major hedge fund.
 It was closed in 2013 after insider trading accusations.